Quick Answer

 The Vaughan Permit Process Step by Step

-- Submit application via eVaughan portal, upload sealed drawings, application form, and acoustic report where applicable; pay 50% deposit on submission.
+- Submit application via eVaughan portal: upload sealed drawings, application form, and acoustic report where applicable; pay 50% deposit on submission.

-- Plan review (9–14 business days for typical residential), Building Standards examiners review OBC, zoning, and Site Plan Control compliance.
+- Plan review (9–14 business days for typical residential): Building Standards examiners review OBC, zoning, and Site Plan Control compliance.

-- Permit issuance, pay balance and any servicing fees; download permit card.
+- Permit issuance: pay balance and any servicing fees; download permit card.

-- Final inspection and occupancy permit (separately issued for new dwelling units).
+- Final inspection and occupancy permit, separately issued for new dwelling units.

 Processing Timelines in Vaughan

-Vaughan's average first-review turnaround for 2025–2026 has been 9–14 business days for residential additions and 13–20 business days for new builds.
-Vaughan generally meets the Building Code Act statutory targets (10 business days for houses, 15 for small buildings).
-Garden suite (Additional Residential Unit) permits move through faster (7–11 business days) under Vaughan's Bill 23-aligned by-law.
+Vaughan's average first-review turnaround for 2026 runs 9–14 business days for residential additions and 13–20 business days for new builds.
+Vaughan generally meets the Building Code Act statutory targets: 10 business days for houses and 15 for small buildings.
+Garden suite permits move through faster at 7–11 business days under Vaughan's updated by-law.

 Custom homes triggering Site Plan Control add 8–14 weeks for SPC review on top of building permit time.
 Expect total time from application to permit issuance of 4–8 weeks for a typical addition, 3–6 weeks for a garden suite, and 12–22 weeks for a new build subject to SPC.

 Common Reasons Vaughan Permits Get Rejected